-In the second, actuarial stage of the modelling strategy, counterfactual age and sex specific mortality rates are produced by predicting age and sex specific mortality rates under the assumption that the New Labour terms (intercept and trend with year) apply for the years 2011 to 2015 (i.e. setting these dummy variables to ‘1’ in the models).
-The actual population counts for each age and sex, for each year from 2011 to 2015, are then applied to these counterfactual age-specific mortality risks in order to produce counterfactual estimates of the numbers of deaths that would be ‘expected’ at each age and for each sex for each of these years.
-These counterfactual age and sex-specific death counts are then compared, for each year, with the actual numbers of deaths reported for both sexes at different ages.
+We then estimated the predicted age and sex specific mortality rates between 2010 and 2015 under the assumption that the New Labour terms (intercept and trend with year) continued.
+The actual population counts for each age and sex, for each year from 2011 to 2015, are then applied in order to produce counterfactual estimates of the numbers of deaths that would be ‘expected’ at each age and for each sex for each of these years.
+These counterfactual age and sex-specific death counts are then compared, for each year, with the actual numbers of deaths to produce the ‘excess’ number of deaths during the austerity period

 To show the age distribution of the differences between actual and expected levels in each year from 2011 to 2015, graphs are produced showing the summed differences in total deaths by different ages in each of these years.
 For example, the value on the vertical axis when the horizontal axis is age 50 shows the sum of differences between actual and expected deaths in that year from birth up to age 50, the value at age 60 is the sum of differences from birth to age 60, and so on.
 This means that the summed differences up to certain ages can be negative if there are fewer than expected deaths at some ages.

-Extrapolation in 2015

-For the 2015 population data, population sizes were available disaggregated by age in single year up to the age of 89 years, whereas for previous years they were disaggregated up to age 104 years.
-For 2015 the relationship between total excess deaths and age was extrapolated up to age 95 based on the linear trend over ages 84 to 89.
-Total excess deaths for each year at age 89 and age 94 are discussed in the results section and it should be noted that the estimates up to age 89 years will be slightly less model dependent than those up to age 95 years in 2015 due to this extrapolation.

-Sensitivity analyses

-Two forms of sensitivity analysis were conducted.
-Firstly, a structural sensitivity analysis in which a non-linear specification of the trend in age specific mortality rates over time, by including year squared terms as well as year terms.
-Secondly, a probabilistic sensitivity analysis, using a quasi-Bayesian statistical simulation approach [40] similar to those used in UK health economic modelling [41], was conducted to allow estimation of uncertainty intervals around estimates of excess deaths by various ages in each of the years from 2011 to 2015.
-Full results from these sensitivity analyses are presented in the appendix and summarises of these results are discussed in this paper.

 Results